WASdev/sample.SpringBootWebsocket/README.md

-# Integrating a Spring Boot WebSocket Project with Liberty Using Maven
+# Running a Spring Boot WebSocket Application on Liberty Using Maven

 This tutorial demonstrates the entire process of modifying a sample Spring Boot WebSocket project to run as a packaged Liberty assembly.
 The end result is a standalone runnable JAR which contains the WebSocket application deployed on a Liberty server.